Building vertex algebras from parts: Obstruction theory

-If a module exists, then translation by the coboundary of a 1-cocycle $\{\lambda_{i,s} \}$ preserves the triviality of the $\Phi$, so we have an action of 1-cocycles on isomorphism classes of modules.
+If $\Phi$ is homologically trivial, then translation by the coboundary of a 1-cocycle $\{\lambda_{i,s} \}$ preserves the triviality of the $\Phi$, so we have an action of 1-cocycles on isomorphism classes of modules.
 1-coboundaries lie in the kernel of this action, since they amount to rescaling pieces of the module, i.e., there is a block diagonal matrix that induces a module isomorphism.
 The automorphisms induced by 0-cocycles are just rescalings on $A$-orbits in $S$. \end{proof}

 \begin{defn} Let $V$ be a $\cT$-vertex algebra, let $A$ be an abelian group, let $M_A = \bigoplus_{i \in A}$ be a $\cT$-vertex algebra given by a $\cT$-commutativity datum on $V$ modules $\{M_i \}_{i \in A}$, let $+: S_1 \times S_2 \to S_3$ be an $A$-equivariant map of $A$-sets (written as addition), and let $M_{S_1}, M_{S_2}, M_{S_3}$ be $M_A$-modules given by $\cT$-module data.
 We define a $\cT$-intertwining operator datum to be a set $\{ \cI_{r,s}^{r+s} \}_{r \in S_1, s \in S_2}$ of one-dimensional vector spaces, whose elements are $\cT$-intertwining operators $M_r \otimes M_s \to M_{r+s}((z))$, such that: \begin{enumerate} \item For each $i \in A$, $r \in S_1, s \in S_2$, there exists a one dimensional vector space $\cI_{i,r,s}^{i+r+s}$ whose elements are maps $M_i \otimes M_r \otimes M_s \to M_{i+r+s}[[w,z]][w^{-1}, z^{-1}, (w-z)^{-1}]$, such that composition of intertwining operators, combined with the canonical injections from Lemma \ref{lem:basic-embeddings}, induces isomorphisms from $\cI^{i+r+s}_{i,r+s} \otimes \cI^{r+s}_{r,s}$ to $\cI_{i,r,s}^{i+r+s}$ and from $\cI^{i+r+s}_{i+r,s} \otimes \cI_{i,r}^{i+r}$ to $\cI_{i,r,s}^{i+r+s}$. \item For any $i,j\in A$, $r \in S_1$, $s \in S_2$, there exists a one-dimensional space $\cI_{i,j,r,s}^{i+j+r+s}$ whose elements are maps: